 - If you are up for a little walk, Observation Point is a great viewpoint.
 Start on the Upper Geyser Basin for this 1.1-mile loop.
-It’s a bit of a climb to Observation Point, but you’ll have a one of the best views of the Upper Geyser Basin from 250-feet above Old Faithful.
+It’s a bit of a climb to Observation Point, but you’ll have one of the best views of the Upper Geyser Basin from 250 feet above Old Faithful.
 From there, continue on to Solitary Geyser, then continue the Upper Geyser Trail back to Old Faithful.

 Old Faithful Video